subratpp/rlft/README.md

-# Reinforcement Learning
+# Reinforcement Learning Fine Tuning (RLFT)
-RL based Fine Tuning of GPT Models
+RL based Fine Tuning of GPT Models for my own understanding and sharing it with others as a part of Giving-back series.

 ## Building Nano-GPT